 With a higher than average starting salary, and a growing need, Finance Majors are definitely in demand.
 It’s a very popular major for a reason, and one with many scholarship opportunities.

-The $2,000 scholarship is awarded annually to 9 outstanding students who are attending a full-time accounting, finance or economics program in a state or private Nebraska college.
+Every year, 9 outstanding students attending a full-time accounting, finance or economics program in a state or private Nebraska college receive this $2,000 scholarship.
 Students must be residents of Nebraska and must have achieved a minimum of 3.0 GPA.

-If you are enrolled in a full-time finance, economics, risk management or actuarial science program, you may be eligible for a $1,500 award offered by the AICP.
+Full-time finance, economics, risk management or actuarial science students may want to check out a $1,500 award offered by the AICP.
 Other requirements include obtaining a minimum 3.0 GPA, exhibiting leadership potential in extracurricular activities and intent to join the insurance compliance community.
 There are a total of 3 scholarships awarded every year, with preference given to members of the AICP and their relatives.

 Administered by the Colorado Fiscal Managers’ Association, the Tim Smith Memorial Student Scholarship offers $1,000 to students majoring in finance and financial management through a public state-supported college.
 Students must be residents of Colorado and intend to stay on in their home state after graduation.

 If you are a Native American or Alaskan Native tribal member considering a major in any business-related field including finance, you may be able to apply for one of several scholarships offered by the NAFOA.
 The award amounts range from $1,000 to $20,000.
 To be eligible, you must have at least 25% Indian blood or higher, be enrolled in an accredited U.S. post-secondary college, and maintain full-time enrollment with 12+ credits

 Use College Raptor’s new Student Loan Finder to discover personalized loan options.
 Compare lenders and interest rates to find the ideal student loan—for FREE!